squattingmonk/nasher/README.md

     $ docker run --rm -it -v %cd%:/nasher squattingmonk:nasher:latest

 #### Init example
-If you are feeling particularly lazy, hyou can initialize the config file with default settings:
+If you are feeling particularly lazy, you can initialize the config file with default settings:

     # Linux